-We have audited the financial statements of Downing TWO VCT plc (the "company") for the year ended 31 December 2019 which comprise the income statement, the balance sheet, the statement of changes in equity and the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Downing THREE VCT plc (the "company") for the year ended 31 December 2019 which comprise the income statement, the balance sheet, the statement of changes in equity and the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+As stated in the post balance sheet events note 21, we have not audited the net asset value at 31 March 2020.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).